 What is Legionella?

 Legionella is a bacterium that causes Legionnaires’ disease.
-People who inhale small water droplets contaminated by these bacteria may develop pneumonia.
+People who inhale small water droplets contaminated by these bacteria may develop a type of pneumonia.
 Under the right conditions, Legionella will grow in many hot and cold water systems.
 They also thrive in certain areas that contain rust, sludge, and other debris inside the pipes.

 Definition of Landlord and Responsibilities